Constraints on branes' geometry from massive vector KK modes

-in Refs.\cite{Choudhury2006nj,Arun2015kva,Arun:2016ela}.
-It is not easy to find the coordinate transformations between these metrics.
-We wonder whether the gauge invariance of massive vector KK modes is related with the geometry of branes.
+Our previous discussions were grounded on a conformal metric.
+Brane models with one extra dimension under the conformal metric are typically solvable; however, this is not the case for branes with more extra dimensions.
+For example, many 6D brane models have been constructed with metrics that differ from the conformal metric.
+Naturally, one might inquire whether the gauge invariance of massive vector KK modes is still remained in these various brane models, and how it relates with the geometry of the branes.

+To address this, we begin by reviewing the method for studying the gauge invariance of the effective action of a bulk free U(1)gauge field.
+From this, we show that the relationships between the coupling coefficients will determine the gauge invariance.
+Next, we consider a brane model with the following general line-element:

-To this end, we will first derive the effective action of a massless bulk $U(1)$ field in different brane models with above four kinds of uncomformal metric, and then discuss the gauge invariance of the effective action.
-We will find that for these brane models, if we would like to get the gauge invariant massive vector KK modes, we have to introduce some additional constraints on the geometry of the branes.
-Then we will check whether the brane solutions satisfy these constraints.
-If they do, we can calculate the mass spectra of the KK modes.
-It will be shown that when only one kind of scalar KK modes is massive, the gauge invariance will be broken.
+Here $\text{e}^{2B_1(y,z)}, \text{e}^{2B_2(y,z)}$ and $\text{e}^{2B_3(y,z)}$ are the functions of two extra dimensions $y$ and $z$.
+This line-element can be matched with most of the 6D brane models studied in literatures by choosing special $\text{e}^{2B_1(y,z)}, \text{e}^{2B_2(y,z)}$ and $\text{e}^{2B_3(y,z)}$.
+Since these three factors appear in every coupling coefficients, they impact on the effective action and its gauge invariance.
+We will demonstrate that certain constraints should be imposed to preserve the gauge invariance of the effective action.
+Subsequently, we verify whether the brane solutions meet the constraints.
+Once the requisite conditions are satisfied, we will proceed to calculate the mass spectra of the KK modes.
+Our findings will demonstrate that when a single type of scalar KK mode is massive, the gauge invariance is disrupted.

-Our paper is organized as: in Sec.\ref{localizationmechanism} we review the way to get the effective action of a massless bulk $U(1)$ field, and talk about the possible gauge invariance of it.
-Then we discuss the gauge invariance in details under different brane models with metric \eqref{case1lineelement1}$\sim$\eqref{case1lineelement4} (the solutions of branes have been given in previous literatures) in Sec.\ref{restritions}.
-We will focus on the constraints on the background geometry from this gauge invariance.
-At last we will give a summary in Sec.\ref{summary}.
+Our paper is structured as follows: In Sec. \ref{localizationmechanism}, we review the derivation of the effective action for a massless bulk $U(1)$ field, and point out the key for the gauge invariance of massive vector KK modes.
+Subsequently, we will discuss the gauge invariance in the three distinct types of brane models, as characterized by the metrics \eqref{case1lineelement1}$\sim$\eqref{case1lineelement3} in Sec. \ref{restritions}.
+Finally, we summarize our findings and give another way to the constraints in Sec. \ref{summary}.